George W. Woodruff: Legacy

 Woodruff is the namesake of several notable educational programs in Georgia.
 The George W. Woodruff School of Mechanical Engineering at Georgia Tech is the university's oldest and second-largest school; it was named for Woodruff in 1985 on the school's centennial.
-Also at Georgia Tech, the Woodruff Residence Hall is a dorm on west campus.
+The Woodruff Residence Hall is also named after him.
 Woodruff left the Georgia Tech Foundation $37.5 million in his will, one of the largest private gifts the school has received.

 Woodruff's will provided that his daughter, Frances Woodruff received no money, although it provides for the establishment of a $200,000 trust to be used on her behalf should she become destitute.

-Under the terms of his will, according to a lawsuit, his two other daughters, Jane and Irene, were each to receive about $30 million.
+According to a lawsuit, his two other daughters, Jane and Irene, were each to receive about $30 million.

 Woodruff is remembered at Mercer University as well.
 He bequeathed the university's law school a $15 million endowment; the Woodruff Curriculum at Mercer's Walter F. George School of Law is named in his honor.
 At Emory, the George W. Woodruff Physical Education Center and the George and Irene Woodruff Residential Center bear his name.
 Finally, there are numerous scholarships at Georgia Tech, Mercer, Emory and the University of Georgia named in his memory.